-- i.
-If students choose not to appeal against the school's decision and makes no further payment or do not contact the school concerning their debt, their enrolment may be cancelled, and the student will be reported to the Department of Home Affairs for non-payment of fees. - j.
+k.
 If student decides to not appeal against the decision and accepts to pay the fees, then students will be required to pay the full dues along with late fee of \$50 per week.

-k.
-An additional fee for re-assessments will be applicable when:
+- l.
+An additional fee for re-assessments will be applicable when: - Students have to undergo reassessment after two additional attempts.
+(Reassessment fee), or - Students have to repeat a subject (unit fee).

-- Students have to undergo reassessment after two additional attempts. - (Reassessment fee), or - Students have to repeat a subject (unit fee).
+m.
+Students who enrol in additional courses will be required to pay a separate tuition fee as specified for the course.

-I. Students who enrol in additional courses will be required to pay a separate tuition fee as specified for the course.m.
+n.
 The tuition fee charged to the student will remain the same provided the student remains enrolled in the same course.
 If the student transfers the course, tuition fee for the transferred course will be applied.